 - 1. If appropriate, select one of the comments from the comments list on the Add Comment screen. - 2.
-Scroll through the comments. - Once selected, press the Accept soft key to place the comment onto the QC result.
+There are Page Up and Page Down soft keys to scroll through the comments. - 3.
+Once selected, press the Accept soft key to place the comment onto the QC result.